Xarib/OsuMapMatcher/README.md

 You can find the installation guide here: https://github.com/Xarib/OsuMapMatcher/wiki/Installation-guide

 ## Known limitations
+- Only Chrome, Firefox and the new Edge browser are supported.
 - It only works with osu!std.
 - When searching, you cany only select maps that are also on the server.
 There is no local calculation.
 - It currently struggles with techmaps or any other slider heavy maps.